1. Compliment an Employee Complaint Against

 Administrative Services

-The Administrative Services Division manages the day-to-day operations within the Springfield Police Department and is staffed by one Deputy Chief, two Lieutenants, one Sergeant, four Officers and 17 civilians.
-One of the main responsibilities of the Division includes preparing the Department’s annual budget which was appropriated at roughly $72 million for FY2025.
+The Administrative Services Division manages the day-to-day operations of the Springfield Police Department.
+The division is staffed by one Deputy Chief, two Lieutenants, one Sergeant, four Officers, and 17 civilian employees.

 • Planning and Research